E-commerce

 Churn

-Subscriptions: cancellation rate and reasons, if available.
+Subscriptions: cancellation rate and reasons if available.

 Recurring products

-Replenishment and consumables: expected purchase frequency.
+Restocking and consumables: expected purchase cadence.

 RFM segments